fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/alu_parts.md

 * [Aluminium milling advice in the wiki](https://github.com/fellesverkstedet/fabricatable-machines/wiki/Fabricatable-axis#how-to-fabricate) Get the feeds and speeds here.
 (These instructions are for an older version.)

 * [Make sure the CNC machine is well tuned and that the bed is leveled](https://github.com/fellesverkstedet/fabricatable-machines/wiki/Theory#cnc-mill-machine-preparation).
 A loose machine vibrates and the chatter will damage the cutting edge of your bits which in turn might suddenly break them without warning.

+* Make yourself a favour and lasercut fresh wooden washers (4 mm inner diameter, 15-18 mm outer diameter) from some 3-4mm high quality plywood.
+It takes almost no time, do it!

 ### Worn bits = sticky chips